Handling Tickets (bugs/enhancements)

 3. If user does not select the Component, it remains for the group TC triage with Component=to-assess, Owner=anybody.
 These tickets will be assessed after all the pre-assessed tickets have been triaged.

-2. All TC members, look at To-assess by Owner / Component before each triage day.
+2. All TC members, look at the triage spreadsheet linked from the agenda before each triage day.

 1. Assess the to-assess tickets assigned to you.